 or leather face later?

-Back in the early '90s I worked two summers at a Merle Norman salon.
-The owner of the location where I worked was a bleached-blond smokin' hot Texan.
+Back in the early '90s I worked two summers at a Merle Norman makeup store.
+The owner of the location where I worked was a 50-year old, bleached-blond, smokin' hot Texan.
 She actually had a tanning bed in her home.
 One look at the back of her and you'd say the same thing I did at the time - "I hope I look that good when I'm 50!"
 But then she'd turn around.
 Everyone at the mall called her "Dragon Lady" for a reason.
 Need I say any more?

 Loved this series ?
 Please share !